-The Head of Finance, Revenues and Benefits (S151 Officer) is responsible for leading the promotion and delivery of good financial management so that public money is safeguarded at all times, ensuring that budgets are agreed in advance and are robust, that value for money is provided by our services, and that the finance function is fit for purpose.
-They provide advice on financial matters to both the Cabinet Executive and full Council and is actively involved in ensuring that the authority's strategic objectives are delivered sustainably in line with long term financial goals.
-The Head of Finance, Revenues and Benefits, together with Finance team, ensure that new policies or service proposals are costed, financially appraised, fully financed and identifies the key assumptions and financial risks that face the council.
+The Head of Corporate Finance (S151 Officer) is responsible for leading the promotion and delivery of good financial management so that public money is safeguarded at all times, ensuring that budgets are agreed in advance and are robust, that value for money is provided by our services, and that the finance function is fit for purpose.
+The Head of Corporate Finance provides advice on financial matters to both the Cabinet Executive and full Council and is actively involved in ensuring that the authority's strategic objectives are delivered sustainably in line with long term financial goals.
+The Head of Corporate Finance, together with the Finance team, ensures that new policies or service proposals are costed, financially appraised, fully financed and identifies the key assumptions and financial risks that face the council.